 - i.
 The building envelope (height and setbacks) and overall design for any form of development on the rear of the Royal George Hotel site is to ensure that the new development is not to adversely affect the visual presence and the prominence of the Royal George Hotel building and its significant architectural features. - ii.
-For any portion of new development that extends above the height of the eaves of the existing Royal George Hotel building, it is preferred that the building setback should increase/step back from Duke Street and the Royal George Hotel in order to maintain views of the Hotel's cupola.
+For any portion of new development that extends above the height of the eaves of the existing Royal George Hotel building, the building setback should increase/step back from Duke Street and the Royal George Hotel in order to maintain views of the Hotel's cupola.
 This includes balconies and other projections. - iii.
-Roof top plant and equipment associated with development at the rear of the Royal George Hotel should not exceed the maximum building height for the site as prescribed in Local Planning Scheme No. 3 (i.e. 43.0m AHD) by more than 1.5m.
-If building height is less than 43.0m ADH roof top plant and equipment structures should not exceed the roof height of the building by more than 1.5m. - iv.
-The preferred built form fronting Duke Street is residential and/or commercial tenancies, not car parking, a car park façade, storage or similar. - v.
-It is considered highly desirable that any external services, solar collectors, air conditioning units, mechanical plant rooms, lift overruns, antennae and communication masts or the like-do not exceed the building envelope (height and setbacks) so the visual presence and prominence of the Royal George Hotel building and its significant architectural features are not diminished, visually obstructed or screened from view.
+The preferred built form fronting Duke Street is residential and/or commercial tenancies, not car parking, a car park façade, storage or similar. - iv.
+Vehicle parking contained in semi-basement or undercroft parking is to be located either behind street front tenancies or otherwise suitably screened from the street or 'sleeved' behind commercial or residential uses fronting Duke Street. - v.
+Any external services, solar collectors, air conditioning units, mechanical plant rooms, lift overruns, antennae and communication masts or the like shall not exceed the building envelope (height and setbacks).
 These fixtures must be screened from public view.